Lago Ranco, Chile: Gesta Railroad

-With the creation of the commune in 1941, begins to intensify the slow process of urbanization and community development; since then has been unfolding is communal life with the push of its authorities and citizens and with the support of central governments, as This has led to greater integration with neighboring communities, particularly the town of Rio Bueno.
+With the creation of the commune in 1941, the slow process of urbanisation and community development began to intensify; since then communal like has been unfolding is communal life with the push of its authorities and citizens and with the support of central governments, as This has led to greater integration with neighboring communities, particularly the town of Rio Bueno.

-Significant activity is to highlight the lake in 1947 and recorded a great climax.
-Several steamers plied the waters of Lake Ranco, covering different areas in a large area stretching from Puerto Rettig, and the same Ranco, until Riñinahue, Llifén, Futrono, Isla Huapi and Puerto Nuevo.
-A whole era marked vapors as the Laja, the Saturn, Osorno, Lili, the Valdivia, going back and bringing people and goods on the waters of Ranco, rarely troubled by the puihua.
+Significant activity on the lake in 1947 reached a great climax.
+Several steamers plied the waters of Lake Ranco, covering different areas in a large area stretching from Puerto Rettig, and Ranco itself to Riñinahue, Llifén, Futrono, Isla Huapi, and Puerto Nuevo.
+An entire era was marked by dteamers such as the Laja, the Saturn, Osorno, Lili, and the Valdivia, going back and forth, bringing people and goods on the waters of Ranco, rarely troubled by the puihua.
 Several of them were destroyed by the force of black puelche.
-One of the major works undertaken in the commune, has been the building of the Liceo Antonio Varas, "which concluded in 1960, the stock of education certainly has become a cornerstone of the municipality's development in educational level, social and cultural.
+One of the major works undertaken in the commune was the building of the Liceo Antonio Varas, which concluded in 1960, and the stock of education certainly became a cornerstone of the municipality's development at the educational, social and cultural levels.

-The force of nature, through their violent demonstrations has not been absent during the twentieth century are remembered two major natural disasters: the eruption of Cars in 1955 and the 1960 earthquake, which caused concern and damage, then overcome.

-Another important milestone in the history community, were determined by the regionalization process driven from 1974, which established the autonomy of the town of Lake Ranco, but also meant segregated Llifén eastern sector, which was integrated into the Futrono commune.
+The force of nature, through its violent demonstrations, has not been absent during the twentieth century, and two major natural disasters are remembered: the eruption of Carran in 1955 and the 1960 earthquake, which caused concern and damage, later overcome.
+Another important milestone in the community's history was determined by the regionalization process initiated in 1974, which established the autonomy of the town of Lake Ranco, but, also resulted in the segregation of the Llifén eastern sector, which was integrated into the Futrono commune.